New loan program could aid small businesses amid crisis

 With Minnesota small businesses reeling from the coronavirus pandemic and accompanying closures, Gov. Tim Walz signed an executive order Friday that could provide much needed assistance.

-The new loan program was created under the Governor’s Small Business Assistance Executive Order, issued March 23.
+The new loan program was created under the governor’s Small Business Assistance Executive Order, issued Monday.
 Utilizing $30 million in special revenue funds, the program will provide a short-term funding solution for businesses most in need.
 Under the guidelines of the new program, loans of between $2,500 and $35,000 will be made to qualifying small businesses.
 Should federal loan programs or other financing become available, businesses would be expected to repay the loan.

 Faribault Area Chamber of Commerce and Tourism President Nort Johnson encouraged small, local businesses to consider applying soon given the limited funding.
 However, some of those businesses are holding off on making decisions for now, hopeful that they can reopen soon.